 The final session of the 2017 CX Innovation Showcase was the always highly-anticipated Dragons’ Den.
 After an impressive array of presentations, Stephen Barker (London, UK) and the FloGuardian emerged as the winner.

-FloGuardian is an external, drug-free vascular stent designed to maintain graft patency.
-Barker said the stent helps to prevent smooth muscle cell neo-intimal hyperplasia from causing graft occlusion.
+FloGuardian is an external, drug-free vascular collar designed to maintain graft patency.
+Barker said the anastomotic collar helps to prevent smooth muscle cell neo-intimal hyperplasia from causing graft occlusion.
 In terms of development stage, he added that proof of concept was earned through in vivo studies and first-in-man studies will begin next month.

 “Although the device is very simple in its form, it is based around very well characterised science; science that shows that if you can produce nitric oxide from endothelial cells that nitric oxide can limit smooth muscle cell neo-intimal hyperplasia,” he explained.